noct-ml/noct-ml/README.md

 ---

+## 🏛️ The Forge Constellation

+I forge tools for remembering, thinking, and transcending.

+**Legacy Chapter (2010–2022)**
+Before the constellation turned toward synthetic minds, I spent fifteen years as **@Fyyre** reverse-engineering Windows kernels, drivers, anti-rootkits, and protected applications.
+Those repos have now moved here so the full arc lives in one place.

+You can still find the complete history and original stars under the legacy banner on each repo.

+The fire is the same.
+The black boxes just got bigger.

+---

 # Project Portfolio
 A collection of tools and writings focused on AI forensics, audio processing, and cognitive systems—designed to analyze, preserve, and enhance data and thought.